Muenster, Texas: History

 In 1887, Missouri–Kansas–Texas Railroad constructed a line from Gainesville to Henrietta that passed through the site that would become Muenster.
 The town was subsequently founded in 1889 by German Catholic settlers Carl and Emil Flusche, who invited other German Catholics to join them.
 The town was originally to be called "Westphalia", but since the name Westphalia, Texas, was already taken, Muenster was selected instead in honor of Münster, the capital of Westphalia, but these cities are not sister-cities.

 Many residents still spoke German in day-to-day life up until the First World War, after which the language was no longer taught in the schools and steadily declined in use.

 With more than 90% of the population German and Catholic, the city has preserved many German customs, and still produces traditional foods at the local meat market and Bäckerei.
 An annual festival in April, Germanfest, includes beer, BBQ, German food, music, and bike and footraces.
 A Christkindlmarkt is held each year on Thanksgiving weekend.

 Catholicism was so important to the early settlers that they built a school before a church was ever established.
 That school, Sacred Heart Catholic School, still exists today (one of only three high schools in the Fort Worth Diocese), along with the public Muenster Independent School District.

 Geography

-According to the United States Census Bureau, the city has a total area of 6.6 sqkm, of which 9506 sqm, or 0.14%, is covered by water.
+According to the United States Census Bureau, the city has a total area of 6.6 sqkm, of which 9506 sqm (0.14%) are covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Muenster has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Muenster has a humid subtropical climate, Cfa on climate maps.